pawandubey/refactoring-rails-notes/README.md

 ## Avoid mystery guest

-Continuing from our earlier point about the four-phase test pattern, if the relationship between the setup and verification logic is unclear to the test reader, it's possible this is caused by some part of the test is being executed _outside_ the test itself.
+Continuing from our earlier point about the four-phase test pattern, if the relationship between the setup and verification logic is unclear to the test reader, it's possible this is caused by some part of the test being executed _outside_ the test itself.
 This invisible part is called a Mystery Guest.
 Sometimes, avoiding it is as simple as using proper variable names for our fixtures but often it's a matter of not making our tests _too_ DRY.
 Having shared setup (e.g. in the form of widely used fixtures) also causes coupling between different tests that is hard to resolve if the problem grows.

 Some possible solutions for this problem are:
-- Using fresh fixtures by inlining setups in tests
+- Using fresh fixtures by inlining setups
-- Using clear names for variables and helper methods in tests
+- Using clear names for variables and helper methods
 - Repeating yourself for the sake of clarity

 Avoiding Mystery Guests help make our tests into actual _documentation_ for our code.